Datavisualiatie-UGent/project-dv25-8/src/peloton.md

         )
       )
     ],
-    title: "Age distribution of the wins in " + selectedYear });
+    title: "Age distribution of the winners (all time)" });
 }
 ```